mdecea/power_handling_Si_resonators/README.md

-# power_handling_Si_resonators

-Power handlind of Si microring resonators
+# Power handling of Si microring resonators

 This repository contains the matlab code to solve the time-domain nonlinear model describing nonlinear effects arising in silicon microring modulators.